 - nausea, vomiting, loss of appetite, weakness, or dizziness

 - agitation, hallucinations (seeing things or hearing voices that do not exist), fever, sweating, confusion, fast heartbeat, shivering, severe muscle stiffness or twitching, loss of coordination, nausea, vomiting, or diarrhea

 - inability to get or keep an erection

 - decreased sexual desire

 Nalbuphine injection may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

-¶ These branded products are no longer on the market and only generic alternatives are available.
+¶ This branded product is no longer on the market.
+Generic alternatives may be available.